thunderbird/thunderbird-android/docs/contributing/contribution-workflow.md

 After submitting your pull request:

-1. Automated checks will run to verify your changes.
+1. Automated checks will run to verify your changes once approved by a maintainer.
 2. Maintainers and other contributors will review your code.
 3. They may suggest changes.
 4. Respond to feedback and make necessary changes.